devkcsn/Pragati/README.md

 now run the server.js file using cmd write "node server.js" to run it on local host 3000

-for database info contact +918002029001 on whatsapp
+admin access it not available for other users. for database info contact +918002029001 on whatsapp